Brown Butter Mincemeat

 - 200 ml Brandy

-Once cool, stir in the brandy then transfer to a sterilised jar.
+Once cool, stir in the brandy then transfer the mincemeat to a sterilised jar.

 1. Cooking On An Aga - Brown the butter on the boiling plate then cook the mincemeat on the simmering plate.

 2. Storage - Stored in the fridge, the mincemeat will keep for 3-4 months.
-It's best to let the mincemeat mature in the fridge for at least a month before using it.
+For the most flavour, it's best to let the mincemeat mature in the fridge for at least a month before using it.

 3. Suet - Either beef or vegetable suet can be used for this mincemeat.

-4. Alcohol - Brandy works great in this mincemeat but rum, whiskey, cointreau or gin will work as well.
-I wouldn't recommend making your mincemeat without alcohol as this is what preserves it.
+4. Alcohol - Brandy works great in this mincemeat but rum, whiskey, amaretto or kirsch will work as well.
+If you'd like to make your mincemeat without alcohol, stir in extra orange juice or some black/herbal tea.
+Keep in mind that alcohol free mincemeat won't keep for as long, as the alcohol is what preserves it!